Welcome to Little Nest Learning Space! We are delighted to welcome you into our community.

 Little Nest Learning Space offers the following enrollment options: 8:30am - 3:30pm, 8:30am - 5:00pm

 Drop off occurs in the first 30 minutes of your child's scheduled start time for the day.

-Pickup occurs in the last 30 minutes of your child's scheduled start time for the day.
+Pickup occurs in the last 30 minutes of your child's scheduled end time for the day.

 We require that a parent, guardian, or approved caregiver must sign in and sign out for their child at drop off and pickup.
 Children will be released only to authorized persons whose names are on the emergency sheet.
 These names may be revised at anytime by the parent in writing.
 If the authorized person picking up the child is unknown by staff, s/he will be asked to show identification.